-The horizontal leg press is also sometimes known as the seated leg press because it occurs upright in a seated position.
-The feet are pressed against a plate which is attached to a weight stack through a long steel cable.
-In a neutral position you should keep the knees bent.
+Also referred to as the seated leg press, the horizontal leg press requires you to sit in a chair and press your legs against a plate, which is attached to a weight stack by a long cable.
+In a neutral position, keep the knees bent.
 When you straighten the legs, you press against the plate and pull the weights.

-45 Degree Leg Press
+45-Degree Leg Press

-The risk of injury compared to other leg exercises is significantly reduced in the 45 degree and vertical leg press, where the burden is assumed by the legs and the back is in a stabilizing position.
+The risk of injury compared to other leg exercises is significantly reduced in the 45-degree and vertical leg press, where the burden is assumed by the legs and the back is in a stabilizing position.